|

 Official name: Barbados

-The Non-Aligned Movement, The Organisation of American States, The United Nations, The World Trade Organisation.
+Non-Aligned Movement, Organisation of American States, United Nations, World Trade Organisation.

 population speak a creole called Bajan.